danielharrell/SumLect2015/Lost_Idea_LA.md

 Let us suppose these seven, then, are indeed the liberal arts---no more, no fewer.
 But what makes them so?
 It would seem impossible to know, unless we have some notion, or again *idea*, of what a liberal art is, to tell us.
-Yet if this idea is distinct from any instance, or example, it will not be found on any list of examples, even if the seven listed here exhaust the examples.
+Yet if this idea is distinct from any example, it will not be found on any list of examples, even if the seven listed here exhaust the examples.
 And not to be found is a way of being lost.